opeleg24/NBA-Website-Server/README.md

 • Slim - The web server framework used to built the API request sysytem

-• simple_html_dom - External web harvesting library used to scrap The NBA teams and players data
+• simple_html_dom - External web harvesting library used to scrape The NBA teams and players data

 # Acknowledgements